cvondrick/vatic/README.md

+Please note: the community is working on a modernized version in the [contrib](https://github.com/cvondrick/vatic/tree/contrib) branch.
+Please check it out and commit any pull requests there.
+Thank you! - December 3, 2016

 # VATIC - Video Annotation Tool from Irvine, California

 VATIC is an online video annotation tool for computer vision research that crowdsources work to Amazon's Mechanical Turk.
 Our tool makes it easy to build